Songs from the Black Hole: Recording and abandonment

-"I Just Threw Out the Love of My Dreams" is a synthesizer-led rock song with Rachel Haden on lead vocals and Cuomo on backing vocals.
+A clip of "I Just Threw Out the Love of My Dreams", featuring Rachel Haden on lead vocals.

 At the end of 1995, wanting to "escape the limelight", Cuomo enrolled at Harvard University to study classical composition.
 Still recovering from surgery, he became isolated and his songwriting became, in Koch's words, "more visceral and exposed, less playful".
 In January 1996, Weezer restarted recording in Los Angeles at Sound City Studios with new material.
 The Songs from the Black Hole tracks "Superfriend", "She's Had a Girl" and "Dude, We're Finally Landing" were recorded, but shelved.

 By May 1996, Cuomo had settled on a new direction for Weezer's second album, expressing his loneliness and frustration at Harvard, and abandoned Songs from the Black Hole.
 His decision was influenced by the release that year of Return of the Rentals, the debut album by Sharp's band the Rentals, as Cuomo felt it shared many musical and lyrical themes.

 Weezer's second album became Pinkerton, released on September 24, 1996.
 It includes "Tired of Sex", "Getchoo" and "No Other One": songs written before Songs from the Black Hole was conceived, rewritten to fit the Black Hole concept and rewritten again for Pinkerton.
 In June 1996, Weezer recorded the Songs from the Black Hole tracks "I Just Threw Out the Love of My Dreams" (with Haden on vocals) and "Devotion" as B-sides for the Pinkerton singles "The Good Life" and "El Scorcho".